dzenbot/DZNEmptyDataSet/README.md

 UITableView-DataSet
 ===================

-A drop-in UITableView category for showing empty data sets whenever -reloadData returns no content to display.
+A drop-in UITableView category for showing empty data sets whenever the tableView's `-reloadData` returns no content to display.

 Most applications use list of content (datasets), which many turn out to be empty at one point, specially for new user without saved content on the device or cloud.
 This gives a very bad experience, by not being clear about what's going on, if there's an error or the user is supposed to do something within your app.

-That is why in mobile design patterns, the *Empty Datasets* are helpful for:
+That is why in mobile design patterns, the **Empty Datasets** are helpful for:
 - Avoiding white-screens, and taking advantage of that circunstance to explain to the user why the screen is empty.
 - Calling to action (particularly for boarding process of new users).
 - Avoiding other interruptive mechanisms for showing errors.